Parrot SA: History

 In 2014 Parrot introduced the mini-drones Rolling Spider and Jumping Sumo at CES Las Vegas.
 Parrot increased its ownership in Pix4D to 57%.
 In May 2014 at the annual AUVSI conference in Orlando, Parrot announced the AR Drone 3.0, code-named Bebop, permitting YouTube personality Kyle Tarpley from the YouTube channel "AR Drone Show w/ Kyle Tarpley" to live-stream video the day before the conference opened.

 Parrot also revealed the option for a Skycontroller, when purchasing the Bebop.
 The Skycontroller allows the Bebop Drone to fly up to 2 kilometers.
-The Parrot Bebop Drone is scheduled for a December 2014 release and it comes in blue, red, and yellow.
+The Parrot Bebop Drone was scheduled for a December 2014 release and available in blue, red, and yellow.